SubratYeeshu/FlightsAndSearchService/README.md

-# Welcome to Flights Service
+# Flights and Search Service
 ## Project Setup

 - Clone the project on your local
 - Execute `npm install` on the same path as of your root directory of the downloaded project
 - Create `.env` file in the root diretory and add the following environment variable